 Changes or threatened changes in U.S. regulatory policy may subject us to significant risks.
-The U.S. market represented 84% (or approximately \$2.46 billion) of our total net sales in 2021 which amounted to approximately \$2.92 billion.
-The maximum potential financial impact figure is based on our 2021 net sales in the U.S.
+The U.S. market represented 84% (or approximately \$2.2 billion) of our total net sales in 2022 of approximately \$2.6 billion.
+The maximum potential financial impact figure is based on our 2022 net sales in the U.S.